 The law of England and Wales creates five NPO forms pertinent to this Note: the company limited by guarantee (including community interest companies [CICs] which can also be incorporated as companies limited by shares), unincorporated association, trust, registered society (formerly known as an industrial and provident society), and charitable incorporated organization.

 An entity set up under any of these five NPO structures – excluding CICs – can qualify as a charity.
 The Charities Act 2011 defines a charity as a body or trust that is established for a charitable purpose and provides a benefit to the public.
 The Act includes a list of charitable purposes, with 12 specific headings and one general heading.
-(For a detailed discussion of what constitutes “charity,” please see Section III(B) below.)
+(For a detailed discussion of what constitutes “charity,” please see Section III(B).)
 A charity must register with the Charity Commission for England and Wales if it has a gross annual income of over £5,000 per year.
 Charitable incorporated organizations (CIOs) must register with the Charity Commission regardless of their income.
-Some charities known as exempt, or excepted, charities are not required to register (see below).
+Some charities, known as exempt or excepted charities, are not required to register.

 Company Limited by Guarantee